-The input current into the analog input depends on input voltage and sample rate.
-Essentially, the current into the device must charge the internal hold capacitor during the sample period.
-After this capacitance has been fully charged, there is no further input current.
-The source of the analog input voltage must be able to charge the input capacitance to a 12-bit settling level within the sample period-which can be as little as 350ns in some operating modes.
-While the converter is in the hold mode or after the sampling capacitor has been fully charged, the input impedance of the analog input is greater than $1G\Omega$.
+The input impedance of the ADS7835 depends on whether

+the device is in the sample or hold mode.
+When sampling, the input has a $4k\Omega$ input impedance to the reference.
+The source of the analog input voltage must be able to charge the input impedance (typically $25pF \parallel 1k\Omega$) to a 12-bit settling level within the same period.
+This can be as little as 350ns in some operating modes.
+When the converter is in the hold mode, the input impedance switches to approximately $2k\Omega$ to ground.